fshost/mashdraggin-colorpicker/README.md

 ### example
-assuming you have html with an empty div element with id of #someDiv and some javascript firing after page/dom load event, then your code would look like
+assuming you have html with an empty div element with id of `someDiv´ and some javascript firing after page/dom load event, then your code would look like

 ```javascript
 $('#someDiv').colorpicker({